PiotrJustyna/road-to-orleans/8/readme.md

 ## running the code
 ### ECS
-* To pull this code in CloudFormation, it'll be necessary to store your github user and authentication token in the aws secrets manager so the image can be pull from git container registry.
+* To pull this code in CloudFormation, it'll be necessary to store your github user and authentication token in the aws secrets manager so the image can be pulled from git container registry.
 Then point at the secret in the cloud formation template, below is a sample of how the secret should be stored.

 `{
   "username" : "mrblonde91",
   "password" : "token"
 }`
 * Run the template to pull the image and it will start creating the containers.

 ![Container ports info](imgs/1.png)

 * Internally the ports are defaulted and externally an available one is selected.
 ![Dynamo table info](imgs/2.png)
 * A sample of the dynamo data is displayed above, the cluster id acts as a unique identifier for each cluster.
 So multiple clusters can be stored